Skip to main content

 Graduate Assistant, The Carolina Latinx Center

-Rosario Villa is a second-year graduate student in the School Psychology PhD program in UNC’s School of Education.
-She is interested in supporting Latinx students and their families in aiming to promote healthier development and academic success.
+Rosario Villa is a third-year graduate student in the School Psychology doctoral program in UNC’s School of Education.
+She has experience in multicultural assessment and intervention services in clinical and academic settings.
+Her interests focus on supporting Latinx students and their families to promote healthier development and academic success.
 Rosario graduated from UNC-Chapel Hill in 2019 with a B.A. in Psychology and Sociology and a minor in Latinx Studies.
-She was raised in North Carolina and really enjoys exploring the area.
-Through her graduate career, Rosario would like to continue working with the Latinx community and becoming a culturally competent mental health practitioner.
+Rosario was raised in North Carolina and is dedicated to addressing the psychoeducational needs of the growing Latinx population in the state through her clinical work.

 Gabrielly Nolasco